Missouri is Invested in the Future of the Geospatial Industry

 Missouri Has Talent for Geospatial

-Rung for Women, in partnership with Maryville University and geospatial employers T-Kartor USA, Maxar, and L3Harris, has developed a new Geospatial Analyst Training Program designed to offer the exact knowledge and skills employers are seeking in entry-level geospatial jobs.
+Rung for Women, in partnership with Maryville University and geospatial employers T-Kartor USA, Maxar, and L3Harris, offers a Geospatial Analyst Training Program that provides students with the knowledge and skills employers seek in entry-level geospatial jobs.

-The University of Missouri – St. Louis (UMSL) and NGA formed a partnership in 2021 aimed at preparing students to enter careers in geospatial intelligence.
-UMSL is also home to the Geospatial Collaborative, which champions research, technological innovation and community engagement to support policymakers.
+The University of Missouri—St. Louis (UMSL) and NGA formed a partnership in 2021 to prepare students for careers in geospatial intelligence.
+UMSL is also home to the Geospatial Collaborative, which supports research, technological innovation, and community engagement to support policymakers.

 Look Who’s Already Here: